 Reconciliation is about strengthening relationships between Aboriginal and Torres Strait Islander peoples and non-Indigenous peoples, for the benefit of all Australians.

 With the guidance of the AGPAL Group Reconciliation Action Working Group (AGRAWG), we are committed to conducting our business and providing programs, products, and services that reflect mutual respect, goodwill, equity, and social justice.
-Our AGRAWG is made up of seven of our staff, with members from various states and teams across Australia, many of whom identify as Aboriginal or Torres Strait Islander peoples.
+Our AGRAWG comprises staff members from various states and teams across Australia, a number of whom identify as Aboriginal or Torres Strait Islander peoples.

 Accreditation, certification and verification options